sanketmishra009/portfolio25/README.md

 # Portfolio Project

 This is a personal portfolio project built using **React**, **TailwindCSS**, and **Vite**.
 The portfolio showcases navigation between different sections such as Home, About, Skills, Projects, and Contact.
+The project now integrates dynamic 3D models and animations using **React Three Fiber** and **@react-three/drei**.

 ## Features

 - **Responsive Design**: The application is designed to be mobile-friendly with smooth navigation and adaptive layouts.
 - **Custom Navigation Bar**: Features a fixed navigation bar with a toggleable menu for smaller screens.
+- **Dynamic 3D Models**: Interactive 3D elements such as a Hacker Room, React Logo, and more are included.
 - **Modern Styling**: Uses TailwindCSS for seamless and efficient styling.
 - **Single Page Architecture**: Components are rendered dynamically using React.
 - **Built with Vite**: Provides fast development and build processes.